Xuefeng-Zhu/javascript-stars/README.md

 * [waypoints](https://github.com/imakewebthings/waypoints) - Waypoints is a library that makes it easy to execute a function whenever you scroll to an element.
 * [ScrollMagic](https://github.com/janpaepke/ScrollMagic) - The javascript library for magical scroll interactions
 * [perfect-scrollbar](https://github.com/noraesae/perfect-scrollbar) - Minimalistic but perfect custom scrollbar plugin
+* [WOW](https://github.com/matthieua/WOW) - Reveal CSS animation as you scroll down a page

 ## Test
 * [jest](https://github.com/facebook/jest) - Painless JavaScript Unit Testing built on top of the Jasmine test framework